Skip to main content

 useradd myusername -m

-#set the password for the username you just created
+#set the password for the newly created user

 passwd myusername